CanDIG/candig-data-portal/README.md

 To create a production build, use yarn build.
 ```

-### Deployment
+## Deployment

 You would need to specify the variables required in `.env.production`, see the section above on what values are required for which variables.

 One thing worth noting is that the `REACT_APP_BASE_NAME` variable only affects the routes of the app.
 The static assets are still served from root.

-As an example, if you would like the both the app's static assets to be served at `/v2/data-portal`, you would need to specify this line at `package.json`.
+As an example, if you would like the app's static assets to be served at `/v2/data-portal`, you would need to specify this line at `package.json`.

 ```
     "homepage": "https://example.ca/v2/data-portal",